n1k0/n1k0.github.com/index.md

 # Landslide

-[Lanslide](/landslide) is a HTML5/PDF slideshow generator using the Markdown syntax.
+[Lanslide](/landslide/) is a HTML5/PDF slideshow generator using the Markdown syntax.

+Current website is powered by Landslide.